VDA5050/VDA5050/VDA5050_EN.md

 The robot shall remain on the predefined trajectory of its current edge until a `respone` is received from the fleet control.
 Once the robot has received the approval to start maneuvering, it sets the `requestStatus` to 'GRANTED' and may now use the corridor.
 As long as the robot requires the corridor, it shall keep the `edgeRequest` in its state.
 If the mobile robot no longer requires the use of a corridor (e.g., because it might have successfully completed its avoidance procedure, no more need to avoid an obstacle, etc.), it indicates this to the fleet control by removing the corresponding `edgeRequest` object from its state.
 From there on, the mobile robot shall act as a line-guided mobile robot again.
 If it wishes to deviate from the predefined trajectory once more, it shall issue a new `edgeRequest`.
 If during the avoidance procedure the robot reaches the end of its current edge's `corridor` and wishes to continue to the upcoming corridor, which is not yet released, it must stop at the border of its current `corridor`, send a dedicated edge request, and await its approval through the fleet control.
 If the robot's approval expires or the fleet control revokes a granted request, it must initiate the fallback action predefined in the `releaseLossBehavior` of the corridor of the edge.

-## 6.6 Sharing of planned paths for freely navigating mobile robots

-Mobile robots shall communicate their planned trajectory to the fleet control system.
-This is done via the state message.
-For a higher frequency of sharing, the `visualization` topic can be used.
-Mobile robots share their `intermediatePath`, which represents the estimated time of arrival at closer waypoints that the mobile robot is able to perceive with its sensors, and their `plannedPath`, which represents a longer path within the mobile robot's currently active order.
-Both paths shall start from the mobile robot's current position, independent of any nodes that are part of the order.
-The mobile robot can decide on the length of the shared paths, as it may be situation dependent.
-If the mobile robot is freely navigating both `intermediatePath` and `plannedPath` shall be shared in each state.
-The `plannedPath` is defined as NURBS as defined in the `trajectory` field of the `edgeState`.
-The `plannedPath` can contain an array of nodes, referenced by their `nodeId`, that will be traversed as part of the current path.
-It should be updated whenever a significant change has occurred in the mobile robot's `plannedPath`.
-The `plannedPath` should at least cover the mobile robot's current base.
-The `intermediatePath` is defined as a polyline.
-The polyline consists of linear line segments between waypoints.
-Each `waypoint` consists of its `x` and `y` position, an optional orientation of the mobile robot and the `ETA` indicating the estimated time of arrival.
-The `intermediatePath` shall be updated with every sent state or visualization message and always begin at the mobile robot's current position.
-The parameters `plannedPath` and `intermediatePath` shall be used only for trajectories planned by the mobile robot.
-The trajectory fields in the edgeState shall only be used to 'acknowledge' trajectories that have already been defined a priori within a layout or the order.

 ## 6.7 Visualization